psshri/KodeKloudCKSchallenges/CHALLENGE 1/README.md

   volumeMode: Filesystem
 ```

-*NOTE: type :wq! inside the VIM editor to save and exit the file.*
+Save the file and exit.

-Run the below command to create a PersistentVolumeClaim
+Run the below command to create a PersistentVolumeClaim.

 ```bash
 root@controlplane$ kubectl apply -f pvc.yaml